wdi-sg/tictactoe/README.md

 Unless you are very comfortable, build and test the game by running it in thge smallest possible parts, step by step starting from the beginning.

+Build the CSS for your game as you go along.

 ### Setup
 - create an `index.html`.
 - create a `script.js` file.